wp-plugins/hit-sniffer-blog-stats/readme.txt

 + New Widget Added, Hit Sniffer Statistics allow show your site statistics in your website.
 + New Screenshots added.
 + few bugs with previous versions has been fixed
-+ added compatibility with wordpress 3.2
++ added compatibility for wordpress 3.2
-+ fixed broken compatibility with wordpress 1.5
++ fixed broken compatibility for wordpress 1.5

 = 2.4.5.6 =
 + Wordpress 3.1.3 compatibility.